mariushobbhahn/mariushobbhahn.github.io/_posts/2022-05-24-opinion_change_3.md

 I used to think that technocracy was a clearly superior form of government in nearly all aspects.
 It just seemed weird to me that the median opinion could be better than that of experts.
 And I still think this is somewhat true.
 However, I updated on a bunch of things
 1. **Experts are no saints.** They have their own personal goals, they have biases and they like people in their ideological/ethnic/tribe.
 If a technocratic government is implemented just the right way, it will create better outcomes but it’s much less robust to disturbances and less self-correcting than democracies.
 Technocracies’ upsides can be higher but so can their downsides.
 2. **Good decisions are often meaningless without the buy-in of the population.** A mask mandate or a lockdown only make sense when the people wear a mask or stay home.
 If they don't understand or disagree, the perfect policy in a vacuum just doesn't stick in the real world.
 I would expect democracies to have higher buy-in since the people feel a partial responsibility for whatever the government decides.
-3. However, this doesn't mean that democracies are perfect and I still much prefer a representative over a direct democracy.
+3. **However, this doesn't mean that democracies are perfect and I still much prefer a representative over a direct democracy**.
 People systematically vote against their own long-term self-interest and e.g. questions of interest rates or immigration policy should just be left to the economists.
 Furthermore, people have a bad track record of caring about future people, e.g. in pandemics, or caring about people in other parts of the world, e.g. with foreign aid.
 Therefore, I still tend to like technocratic elements but I have toned down my perspective slightly.
 My rule of thumb is "the more complex and the further away from people's direct lives a topic is, the bigger the proportion of expert influence vs. people's influence".

 ### Underpopulation vs. overpopulation

 In school, we were taught about population growth and resource scarcity along the lines of "if every person lived like the average Western person, we would require 3 worlds".
 This instilled the belief in me that population growth is bad.
 Now, I think resource use is a problem but the focus should be on better distribution and more efficient production rather than reducing the number of people.
 For example, if more people would be vegetarian or vegan, there would be drastically less land use for agriculture and much more people could be fed than are alive today.
 If we sped up the deployment of renewables, energy scarcity wouldn't be much of a problem either.

 On the other hand, I think underpopulation is a real problem.
 This belief was influenced by <a href='https://www.amazon.de/-/en/Matthew-Yglesias-ebook/dp/B082ZR6827'>One Billion Americans</a> where Matthew Yglesias makes the case that more people means more growth means more progress and political power which is simple but true.
-Furthermore, the belief was influenced by the Our World in Data graph on fertility which seems to be shrinking much faster than I expected.
+Furthermore, the belief was influenced by the <a href='https://ourworldindata.org/fertility-rate'>Our World in Data graph</a> on fertility which seems to be shrinking much faster than I expected.

 <figure>
   <img src="/img/opinion_change3/world_fertility.png"/>